-On November 22, 2016, the Company filed a registration statement with the SEC, on Form S-1, which as amended became effective on November 22, 2016.
+On October 25, 2016, the Company filed a registration statement on Form S-1 with the SEC, which as amended became effective on November 22, 2016.
 On November 29, 2016, the Company completed the sale of 17,142,858 Class A Units consisting of an aggregate of 17,142,858 shares of its common stock and warrants exercisable for up to 17,142,858 shares of its common stock at a price of \$0.70 per Unit, or the Secondary Offering, resulting in net proceeds of \$10.9 million, after deducting placement fees of \$0.8 million and offering costs of \$0.3 million.
-Each warrant will have an exercise price per full share of common stock equal to \$0.80, will be immediately exercisable and will expire 5 years from the date on which such warrant becomes exercisable.
+Each warrant has an exercise price per full share of common stock equal to \$0.80, is immediately exercisable and will expire five years from the date on which such warrant becomes exercisable.
 The warrants require cash settlement by the Company under certain situations.
+During the year ended December 31, 2017, the Company received proceeds of \$2.3 million and issued common stock for the exercise of 2,872,585 warrants and received proceeds of \$0.2 million for 289,269 warrants exercised and shares to be issued at December 31, 2017.
+Refer to Note 6 - Common Stock Warrant Liability for further details on the warrants.